All Episodes

 Show me what you got.

-I don't want to go phone.
+I don't mind the phone.

-Let the last I was not the first person assaulted by gangs of immigrants, nor will I be the last.
+I was not the first person assaulted by gangs of immigrants, nor will I be the last.

 But women are taking the brunt of the explosion of violence across Sweden.